Leadership in Water Conservation Award

-The Water Conservation Leadership Award recognizes an individual, business, group, or other organization that has demonstrated a commitment to protecting our water resources through water conservation.
+The Water Conservation Leadership Award is presented by the Athens-Clarke County Water Conservation Office and recognizes an individual, business, group, or other organization that has demonstrated a commitment to protecting our water resources through water conservation.
+Nominations for the 2019 Water Conservation Awards have closed.

 Jim and Sandy Whitney have been leaders in Water Conservation for many years.
 They made water conservation a priority by retrofitting their home with low-flow fixtures and having a plumber check for and repair leaks.
 The Whitneys have a strict policy to only run the washing machine and dishwasher when they are completely full.